dustinpfister/blog_posts/_posts/threejs-buffer-geometry-index.md

 However there are also some draw backs with this as well that have to do with the state of the [normal attribute](/2021/06/08/threejs-buffer-geometry-attributes-normals/) the corresponds with the position attribute for example.
 Also because I am reusing points any kind of effect that has to do with exploding a geometry into a hole bunch of single triangles is not possible as the points are being reused.
 It is not so hard to convert an index geometry to a non indexed one though, doing so involves just calling the to non indexed method of the buffer geometry class.
 Things might be a little involved when it comes to the other way around though as it will involve creating a buffer attribute instance and using the set index method.

 <!-- more -->

+## The Index property of buffer geometry and what to know first

+The index property if an advanced topic in threejs that hs to do with how to go about reusing points that are defined I the position attribute of a buffer geometry.
+It should go without saying then that this is not a [good starting point for people that are new to threejs](/2018/04/04/threejs-getting-started/), let alone JavaScript in general.
+I am the assuming that you know a thing or two about the basics of setting up a threejs project, as well a various other things that have to do with client side web development.
+I will not be getting into every little detail that you should know before hand at this point, but I do like to use these opening sections to write about a few things you might want to read up more on before continuing to read the rest of this post.

+### Source Code is up on Github

+The examples that I write about in this post can also [be found on my Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-buffer-geometry-index).

+### Version Numbers Matter

+When I first wrote this post I was using r146 pf threejs.

 ## 1 - Some Basic examples of Indexed Buffer Geometry in threejs